Grahp/Website/pages/Bowmap Progress.md

 (In reverse chronological order...
 I know, yuck)

+December 8, 2025, 39 days until release

+- Haven't been updating this but made a bunch of progress and I'm tired so you don't get to hear about any of it

+---

 December 5, 2025, 42 days until release

 - Been a minute but I'm back, and I got good progress done today!